Skip to content

 Latest Takes Precedence (LTP): This is the standard mode for handling conflicting control inputs.
 In this state, if there are multiple commands for the same control channel, the most recent command takes precedence over the others.

-Highest Takes Precedence (HTP): In scenarios where multiple faders control the same attribute of a Fixture, the highest value from these Faders is used.
+Highest Takes Precedence (HTP): In scenarios where multiple Faders control the same attribute of a Fixture, the highest value from these Faders is used.
 HTP is exclusively applicable to the intensity of a Fixture.
 All Non-Intensity Parameters (NIPs) are always LTP simply because one color or gobo wheel cannot be higher than another.
 Faders set to HTP will output the highest intensity level from all control sources.
 This method is particularly useful when you want to ensure that the maximum possible intensity is always achieved, regardless of how many control sources are affecting the channel.

-Understanding these principles and the overall priority hierarchy allows one to predict and control how their commands and faders will affect Fixtures, leading to more precise and creative lighting design.
+Understanding these principles and the overall priority hierarchy allows one to predict and control how their commands and Faders will affect Fixtures, leading to more precise and creative lighting design.